-The Monterey Bay Aquarium’s vibrant undersea world is as close to Finding Dory as little kids can get.
-Though they won’t spot a seven-legged octopus like Hank, they’ll certainly see familiar friends at the Open Sea exhibit.
-Through its 90-foot-wide picture window, they can catch a glimpse of dozens of sea creatures, including scalloped hammerhead sharks, green sea turtles, pelagic stingrays and sardines, gliding through 1.2 million gallons of water.
-(You can prep your kids ahead of time for this spectacular attraction with the aquarium’s cool live web cam.)
-Nearby exhibits feature both puffins and moon jellies.
-And in the Enchanted Kelp Forest, children can get their hands wet in the 40-foot-long touch pool teeming with sea urchins, kelp crabs, sea stars, and other marine life.
+The Monterey Bay Aquarium’s vibrant undersea world is as close to Finding Dory as small children can get.
+Though they won’t be able to spot a seven-legged octopus like Hank, they’ll certainly see familiar friends in the Open Sea exhibit.
+Through its 27-metre-wide picture window, they can catch a glimpse of dozens of sea creatures, including scalloped hammerhead sharks, green sea turtles, pelagic stingrays and sardines, gliding through 1.2 million gallons of water.
+(You can prepare your children ahead of time for this spectacular attraction with the aquarium’s cool live web cam.)
+Nearby displays feature both puffins and moon jellyfish.
+And in the Enchanted Kelp Forest, children can get their hands wet in the 12-metre-long touch pool that is teeming with sea urchins, kelp crabs, starfish and other marine life.

-You’ll probably want to park it for a while in the Splash Zone & Penguins area.
-Here, they’ll spy Nemo’s cousins in the tropical fish tank, watch African penguins feeding, explore hands-on educational exhibits, and work at a water table (complete with waterproof aprons).
+You’ll probably stay for a while in the Splash Zone & Penguins area.
+Here, they’ll spy Nemo’s cousins in the tropical fish tank, watch African penguins being fed, explore hands-on educational displays and play at a water table (complete with waterproof aprons).
 It’s the Splash Zone’s Coral Reef Kingdom that really sets this aquarium apart.
-The soft safe zone (even the floor is padded!) gives little kids—they can’t be more than 34 inches tall—exclusive access to a waterbed for making waves, interactive exhibits at eye level, a block area, and a touch pool.
+The soft safe zone (even the floor is padded!) gives young children—they can’t be more than 86 cm tall—exclusive access to a waterbed for making waves, interactive exhibits at eye level, a block building area and a touch pool.

-In addition to low-key rides and attractions geared especially for little ones, Gilroy Gardens is home to “Circus Trees” by Axel Erlandson, who helped them achieve their whimsical shapes through an elaborate grafting process.
-Your child can go on a scavenger hunt of the famed trees—just grab a brochure at the entrance.
+In addition to low-key rides and attractions especially aimed at little ones, Gilroy Gardens is home to 'Circus Trees' by Axel Erlandson, who helped these trees achieve their whimsical shapes through an elaborate grafting process.
+Your child can go on a scavenger hunt to collect the famous trees—just pick up a brochure at the entrance.
 They’re all masterpieces, but the basket tree and the four-legged giant are must-sees.

-The shady 536-acre property has six botanical gardens, the largest being Monarch Garden, set in a 20,000-square-foot greenhouse.
-Some of the gardens have specialized tours—like a relaxed boat cruise through the flower-filled Rainbow Garden.
-Or you can climb aboard a re-creation of a Model-T car to tour the South County Backroads area, landscaped to show how this broad valley south of San Francisco was once almost exclusively farmland.
-Kids will also have a blast seeing the tropical and subtropical plants from on board the park’s miniature replica of a steam train.
+The shady 536-acre property has six botanical gardens, the largest being the Monarch Garden, which is set in an 1,800-square-metre greenhouse.
+Some of the gardens have specialised tours, like a relaxed boat cruise through the flower filled Rainbow Garden.
+Alternatively you can climb aboard a re-creation of a Ford Model-T to tour the South County Backroads area, which has been landscaped to show how this broad valley south of San Francisco was once almost exclusively farmland.
+Children will also have a blast seeing the tropical and subtropical plants from on board the park’s miniature steam train.

-The Santa Cruz Mountains were once a vibrant logging area—and with logging came railroads.
-Today, logging is largely gone, but one leftover from that bygone time is the charming scenic railway at the Santa Cruz Roaring Camp Railroads.
-Century-old steam locomotives take passengers on entertaining rides into redwood country, offering intimate views and big vistas of towering redwoods.
-Year-round, trains depart from tiny Felton to make an hour-long loop through forests to the summit of Bear Mountain.
-Along the way, conductors share interesting stories and information about the region and its railroad history.
+The Santa Cruz Mountains were once a vibrant logging area—and with logging came railways.
+Today, the logging has largely gone, but one remnant from that bygone time is the charming scenic railway at the Santa Cruz Roaring Camp Railroads.
+Century-old steam engines take passengers on entertaining rides into redwood country, offering intimate views and big views of towering redwoods.
+All year round, trains depart from tiny Felton to make an hour-long loop through forests to the summit of Bear Mountain.
+Along the way, conductors share interesting stories and information about the region and its railway history.

-Daily in summer (weekends in spring and fall), Roaring Camp also operates a round/trip Santa Cruz Beach Train, picking up and dropping off passengers in Felton and at the Santa Cruz Beach Boardwalk.
+Daily in summer (weekends in spring and autumn), Roaring Camp also operates a return trip Santa Cruz Beach Train, picking up and dropping off passengers in Felton and at the Santa Cruz Beach Boardwalk.

-The trains have both covered and open-air passengers cars.
-If you opt for open-air seating, consider bringing earplugs or sound-blocking headphones for babies or young toddlers with sensitive ears.
-There’s plenty of kid-friendly fare available for purchase, but this is one of the few attractions that allows visitors to bring in their own food.
+The trains have both covered and open-air passenger cars.
+If you opt for open-air seating, consider bringing earplugs or sound-cancelling headphones for babies or young toddlers with sensitive ears.
+There’s plenty of child-friendly fare available for purchase, but this is one of the few attractions that allows visitors to bring their own food.

 Thomas the Tank Engine stops by once or twice throughout the year.
 These days are especially popular, so buy your tickets well in advance and get there early.